pushpak1300/SEITbot/README.md

 # SEIT BOT

-This bot is created for SEIT Students of Fr.CRCE College,Bandra.For accessing all assignments,Files without accesing moodle server of college directly to the mobile.
+This bot is created for SEIT Students of Fr.CRCE College,Bandra.For accessing all assignments,Files without accesing moodle server of college directly to the mobile using telegram.

 If you want to access bot made by me:-[link for telegram](https://t.me/SEIT_bot)